 Son Sheridan Hartzell (1867-1928) was born on Oct.
 8, 1867 in Aleppo Township, Greene County.
 As a young man, Sheridan joined the Church of the Brethren and remained a member for life.
 He also labored in a local mill.
 When he was 35 years of age, on June 21, 1903, Sheridan married 32-year-old Essie Bungard (or "Burgard") (1871-1934), a native of West Virginia and the daughter of Isaac and Esther (Knapp) Bungard who had relocated to Aleppo.
 Rev. J.M.
 Murray officiated.
 The couple were about five years apart in their respective ages.
 They produced one known son, Arthur Leo Hartzell.
 The family made their home for nearly 22 years in West Waynesburg, Franklin Township, Greene County.
 There, Sheridan was "well known and highly respected," said the Waynesburg Republican.
 "For a time he was employed in the tin mill in West Waynesburg, but for several years has been a member of the maintenance force of the State Highway department of Greene county."
 For 15 years, Sheridan served as treasurer of the Sunday School of West Waynesburg Mission.
 Essie was a member of the Quiet Dell Brethren Church.
 At the age of 61, suffering from a spinal cord infection, he died at home on Nov.
 15, 1928.
 He was placed into repose in the Rosemont Cemetery in Rogersville.
 Essie outlived her husband by six years.
 Now widowed, she moved in with her married son Arthur and his wife Daisy in Conger, Morris Township, Washington County, and is shown in their household in the 1930 federal census.
 At the age of 62, she became paralyzed with a stroke and died on March 27, 1934.
 Rev. Thomas Presnell of Aleppo preached the funeral sermon held at her son's home, with her remains placed for eternity beside her husband's.

 Son Charles Milton Hartzell (1878-1926) was born on Oct.
-9, 1878 in Marshall County.
-In 1901, when he was age 23, Charles married 17-year-old Clara Esta Courtwright (1884-1962) of Marshall County, the daughter of William and Mary Emma (Hughes) Courtwright.
+9, 1878 in Rocklick, Marshall County.
+On March 30 or Nov.
+9, 1901, when he was age 23, Charles married 17-year-old Clara Esta Courtwright (1884-1962) of Marshall County, the daughter of William and Mary Emma (Hughes) Courtwright.
 They were farmers and resided during their quarter century of married life in Cameron, Marshall County.
 The couple produced five known children -- Hollie Leo Hartzell, Mary Opal Gable, Martha E. Williams, John W. Hartzell, Bernice Littell.
 In 1910, they were farmers in Aleppo Township, living next door to their uncle and aunt, Isaac and Mary Margaret "Maggie" (Hartzell) Polen.
 They continued this line of work and moved back across the state line, shown as farmers in the 1920 census of Liberty District, Marshall County.
 They were members of the First Brethren church.
 Sadly, Charles contracted tuberculosis which led to advanced illness and death in Cameron at the age of 47 on March 31, 1926.
 His remains were interred in Big Run Cemetery near Cameron.
 Clara survived her husband by more than 35 years and maintained a home at 69 Gable Avenue in Cameron.
 At the age of 79, stricken with an intestinal obstruction and strangulated hernia, she was admitted to Ohio Valley Hospital in Wheeling.
 Unable to rally, she died there on Oct.
 7, 1962.
 Burial was in Big Run Cemetery, with her church pastor Rev. Cecil Bolton Jr. officiating.
 A lengthy obituary published in the Moundsville Daily Echo noted that her survivors included a dozen grandchildren and a dozen great-grandchildren.
+Circa 1978, daughter-in-law Lucy (Keenan) Hartzell of Cameron and Harriet J. Malson of Redwood Valley, CA were actively researching this family.
+Their family group sheet is on file today at the Historical and Genealogical Society of Somerset County, Inc.

 Son Marcellus "Marcell" Hartzell (1872- ? ) was born on Oct.
 8, 1872.
 He married a distant cousin, Martha Agnes Finnegan (1880-1947), daughter of John and Eliza (Younken) Finnegan.
 See their biography for more.